 Today in 2018, about 3,000 dogs are still left on their own, all in poor condition.
 They are not sterilized, they don’t have microchips, and they are hungry, abused and sick.
-Two months ago we sighted around 30 pregnant bitches, and stumbled across puppies frozen to death.
+During winter 2017/2018 we sighted around 30 pregnant bitches, and stumbled across puppies frozen to death.
 The closest dog shelter in the town of Čakovec sometimes receives 20 puppies daily from these settlements, and all of them are sick.
 The shelter is full and needs help to expand its capacity.

-The good news is that our Ministry, after many years of waiting, is finally taking action to solve the problem and will finance a Catch-Sterilize-Return (CSR) and adoption program for all dogs in Roma settlements.
+The good news is that our Ministry, after many years of waiting, is finally taking action to solve the problem and will finance a Trap-Neuter-Return (TNR) and adoption program for all dogs in Roma settlements.
 This is the result of years of lobbying by animal protection organizations.
-The action should start in May and finish before the summer, but is a huge undertaking and will be difficult to complete without further help.
+The action should start in May and finish when all dogs are neutered, but is a huge undertaking and will be difficult to complete without further help.

 The Croatian Ministry of Agriculture will finance the castration of all dogs, but given the large number of dogs that need to be castrated in the shortest time possible, any outside assistance is welcome.
 We need professional veterinarians and volunteers, dog food and medicine, and help in advertising animals ready for adoption and securing necessary funds.
 The challenge may seem daunting, but also presents an opportunity to save many dogs and prevent tremendous long-term suffering.

-The schedule is tight: we will have only 2 months, and there are around 3,000 dogs.
+The schedule is tight and there are around 3,000 dogs to take care of.
 Please help us make the most of this opportunity we have been waiting for many years.
 This is the biggest dog protection action ever undertaken in Croatia, and without your help and cooperation we cannot achieve it.